HL7/fhir-mCODE-ig/input/pagecontent/conformance.md

 #### Retrieve a Patient Resource

 Participants shall implement the following operation for retrieving a Patient resource by `id`.
-This is covered by any of the CapabilityStatements in the [Identify mCODE Patients](#identify-mcode-patients) section above.
+For the pull architecture, this requirement is included in all of the CapabilityStatements in the [Identify mCODE Patients](#identify-mcode-patients) section above.

     GET [base]/Patient/[id]